urql-graphql/urql/docs/graphcache/normalized-caching.md

 }
 ```

-This is vewry similar to how we'd go about creating a state management store manually, except that
+This is very similar to how we'd go about creating a state management store manually, except that
 _Graphcache_ can use the GraphQL document and the `__typename` field to perform this normalization
 automatically.